Select Page

 How do I contact my Peer Health Advocate?

-Throughout the academic year, you can find posters in the residence halls and health center indicating each Health Advocate’s hall and room number.
+Each residence hall has one (1) HA.
+Throughout the academic year, you can find posters in the residence halls and Student Health Center indicating each Health Advocate’s hall and room number.
 In addition, each HA posts weekly open door hours in their residence hall.
+If you have any questions about how to reach your HA, please reach out to wellness@uwosh.edu.

 Do HAs have special training?

 Health Advocates at UW Oshkosh attend two weeks of training before the fall semester starts, as well as monthly meetings and lectures to stay current with college health.
-Some of the topics they are trained in include sexual health, first aid, cold/flu, stress management, and other behavioral health issues.
+Some of the topics they are trained in include sexual health, cold/flu, stress management, sleep hygiene, alcohol, and nutrition.